ChrisArnault/GraphX/README.md

 3. Varying the number of vertices and the max-degree for edges (and batches for edges)

-complete change in the strategy for the join:
+complete change in the strategy for the join (see the paragraph above)
-* using map partition
-* select only neighbour cells

 <table>